 The ASA is responsible for managing the content and integrity of the standards, making them available in multiple formats for AEOs and other interested parties.

-The suite of network standards for which the ASA is responsible includes ASA published standards, RailCorp engineering standards adopted without amendment, and Australian and International standards which are identified as being applicable to the NSW rail network.
+The suite of network standards for which the ASA is responsible includes ASA published standards and RailCorp engineering standards adopted without amendment.

 The ASA is also taking on responsibility for updating and reviewing standards.
 Adopting international best practice, the ASA will set standards through the implementation of a process to promote collaboration between the ASA and other sectors of the rail industry.